In search of the best djembe music out there?

 In 1988 he moved to Belgium, where he founded Tam Tam Mandingue percussion school.
 The school now has several franchises across the world.

-He has appeared in several films, has recorded an extensive catalogue and has several instructional books.
+He appeared in several films, recorded an extensive catalogue and wrote several instructional books.

-Keïta currently lives in Mexico and continues to teach and perform with his band Sewa Kan.
+Keïta moved to Mexico and continued to perform with his band Sewa Kan until his death on 21 June 2021.

 Our favourite album is his first album, Wassolon, and it is some of the best djembe music ever recorded.
 Listening to it you'll understand why he was destined for greatness.